APIComparison/FSE2020APIComp.github.io/README.md

 # Replication Package of Generating Concept based API Element Comparison Using a Knowledge Graph

 ## User Study Data

-selected questions from the Stack Overflow had either of the strings "difference between" or “vs” in the title
+1487 selected questions from the Stack Overflow had either of the strings "difference between" or “vs” in the title.
+[Questions File](https://github.com/ICSE2020APIComp/ICSE2020APIComp.github.io/blob/master/question_select/1487_all_questions.json)

+1487 questions two students independently annotated result and Cohen’s Kappa agreement.
+[1487_Question_Select_Result_with_Kappa](https://github.com/ICSE2020APIComp/ICSE2020APIComp.github.io/blob/master/question_select/1487_Question_Select_Result_with_Kappa.xlsx)

+100 select questions

 You can use the [editor on GitHub](https://github.com/ICSE2020APIComp/ICSE2020APIComp.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.